Nilpotent approximation and completion of $\mathbb{E}_\infty$-algebra objects of stable symmetric monoidal model categories: Finitely generated (presented) objects of the arrow categories of locally presentable symmetric monoidal abelian categories

-Next, we assume that the condition (2) is satisfied.
-Since $\mathcal{C}$ is locally presentable, $C$ is represented by a filtered colimit of $\{ F_\alpha \}$ of a filtered system of finitely presented objects.
-Note that any locally presentable category is complete, well-powered, and has (strong-epi, mono)-factorization.
-For each $\alpha$, $C_\alpha$ denotes the image of $F_\alpha \to C$.
-The condition (2) implies that the identity $\mathrm{id}_C : C \to C$ factors through some $C_\alpha$.
-Hence for such $\alpha$, the monomorphism $C_\alpha \to C $ is an isomorphism.
+Next, assume that condition~(2) holds.
+Since $\mathcal{C}$ is locally presentable, $C$ can be expressed as a filtered colimit of a filtered system $\{F_\alpha\}$ of finitely presented objects.
+Any locally presentable category is complete, well-powered, and admits (strong-epi, mono)-factorizations.
+For each $\alpha$, let $C_\alpha$ denote the image of the morphism $F_\alpha \to C$.
+Condition~(2) implies that the identity $\mathrm{id}_C:C\to C$ factors through some $C_\alpha$.
+Hence, for such $\alpha$, the monomorphism $C_\alpha \to C$ is an isomorphism.